 What would have happened to Noah, if he had almost obeyed God, or if he had done the absolute bare minimum with a moaning spirit?

-What about that blind man, if he had gone to the nearest pool to wash his eyes, he almost certainly wouldn’t have got healed.
+What about that blind man, Jesus told him to go to a certain pool, but if he had gone to the nearest one to wash his eyes, would he have got healed?

 There doesn’t seem to be any reluctance there, or any halfheartedness.

 Are we reluctant to obey what God says to us?